wujr5/c-and-cpp-language-learning/week6-flowchat-and-pseudocode.md

 ### 4.3 Assignment 2 (35pts)

-Draw a flowchart from the following C++ language program which construct a bubble sort algorithm.
+Draw a flowchart from the following C++ language program which constructs a **bubble sort algorithm**.

 ```cpp
 #include <iostream>